bazelbuild/rules_python/docs/api/rules_python/python/config_settings/index.md

 * `auto`: (default) Automatically decide the effective value based on environment, target platform, etc.
 * `enabled`: Compile Python source files at build time.
-Note that {bzl:obj}`--precompile_add_to_runfiles` affects how the compiled files are included into a downstream binary.
 * `disabled`: Don't compile Python source files at build time.
-* `if_generated_source`: Compile Python source files, but only if they're a generated file.
 * `force_enabled`: Like `enabled`, except overrides target-level setting.
 This is mostly useful for development, testing enabling precompilation more broadly, or as an escape hatch if build-time compiling is not available.